Eric Knight (musician)

 Eric Knight is an American singer-songwriter, multi-instrumentalist, record producer, artist manager, entrepreneur, and entertainment industry professional originally from the Miami suburb of Hialeah.
-He is the founder and lead singer for Los Angeles rock group Disciples of Babylon as well as Founder and CEO of artist management agency, Persistent Management.
+He is founder and CEO of Persistent Management, an artist management agency and co-founder of MUBUTV.
+He was the founder and lead singer of Disciples of Babylon from 2015 to 2021.

 Early life

 Eric Knight is the son of Cuban immigrants, Carlos Diaz, former rhythm guitarist for the Miami-based band Shango, and Nerida Diaz.
 At age 13, Knight was performing in night clubs in the greater Miami area.

 Music career

+Vandal

 Eric Knight was the lead singer of the Miami hard rock act Vandal from 1990 to 1995.
 In 1990 he met John Tovar who had discovered and was managing Marilyn Manson and The Mavericks, and was interested in working with Knight's band.
 Tovar ultimately took on Vandal as one of his new clients.
 Knight then became the publicist, booking agent, fan club organizer, and spokesperson for the band.
 In 1991 John Tovar left as manager and Knight took control of managerial responsibilities for the group.
 Vandal's 1994 release Julian Day credited Persistent (see below) as the group's official management.
 Vandal disbanded in 1995 due to creative differences.